opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - Choose Username and Password as the kind
     - Set ID and description as `email-ID`
     - Enter your email username
-    - Enter the `App password` generated from Gmail as the password _(:red_circle: Do not use your real Gmail password here)_
+    - Enter the `App password` generated from Gmail as the password _(:red_circle: Do not use your real Gmail password here :red_circle:)_
     - Click Add.